ANESE (Another NES Emulator) is a Nintendo Entertainment System Emulator being written for fun and learning.

 ANESE uses CMake, so make sure it is installed.

-ANESE’s core doesn’t have any hard dependencies, but there are a couple used by the UI.
-Most of these dependencies are either bundled with ANESE (see: /thirdparty), although some do require additional installation:
+ANESE’s emualtion core doesn’t have any major dependencies (aside from clib), but there are a couple used for the UI.
+Most of these dependencies are bundled with ANESE (see: /thirdparty), although some require additional installation:

 apt-get install libsdl2-dev(on Ubuntu)